SideKickRadio/discord_stream_kit_style/readme.md

 # discord stream kit style
-make your own discord voice widget stream overlay

-here's some custom css you can add on obs to your discord vocal stream kit.
+here's some custom css you can add on obs to your discord vocal streamkit.

-first push bring a **vertical overlay**.
+options available :

+- vertical design
+- horizontal design
+- replace profile pic of your teammates
+- change teammates profile style even/odd way
+- change teammates profile style one by one

 ## get discord stream kit